LGBTQ rights in Georgia (country): History and legality of same-sex sexual activity

 Views toward homosexuality changed radically while Stalin consolidated his power in the 1930s.
-Stalin, who was natively from Georgia, proceeded to introduce a nationwide ban on male homosexuality in 1933, with up to five years of hard labor in prison.
+Stalin, who was natively from Georgia, proceeded to introduce a nationwide ban on male homosexuality in 1933, with a penalty of up to five years of hard labor in prison.
 The precise reason for the law is still in dispute.
-The leadership of the Soviet Union explained this shift in policy by Soviet medical researches, which concluded that homosexuality was a mental disease.
-Soviet authorities also described homosexuality as a remnant of the capitalist society, thus declaring homosexuals to be counter-revolutionary and enemies of the people.
+The leadership of the Soviet Union explained this shift in policy with Soviet medical research, which concluded that homosexuality was a mental disease.
+Soviet authorities also described homosexuality as a remnant of capitalist society, thus declaring homosexuals to be counter-revolutionary and enemies of the people.
 Some historians have suggested that Joseph Stalin's enactment of the anti-gay law was, like his prohibition on abortion, an attempt to increase the Soviet birthrate.
 The article outlawing homosexuality was also used by Soviet authorities against dissident movements, with many activists being arrested on trumped-up sodomy charges.

-After Georgia obtained its independence from the Soviet Union in 1991, there have been no recorded cases of sodomy article being openly used against political opponents ever.
+Since Georgia obtained its independence from the Soviet Union in 1991, there have been no recorded cases of the sodomy article being openly used against political opponents ever.
 Still, freedom of same-sex sexual activity was not officially enshrined in the law until 2000, when the Georgian Government put in place an amended criminal code to meet the standards set forth by the Council of Europe and the European Convention on Human Rights.
 The age of consent for both heterosexual and homosexual sex stands at 16 years of age as set by the Georgian Penal Code, articles 140 and 141.